COM6012/ScalableML/Lab 4 - Scalable Generalized Linear Models.md

 print("RMSE = %g " % rmse)
 ```

+You will see the RMSE printed as below:

 ```bash
 RMSE = 142.214
 ```

+To view the coefficients of the fitted model, we can use the code below

 ```python
 pipelineModel.stages[-1].coefficients
 ```

+The coefficients of the fitted model will be printed as below:

 ```bash
 DenseVector([0.133, 0.4267, 0.002, 0.0477, -0.1086, 0.005, 0.015, -0.0633, 0.7031, 0.6608, -0.746, 0.2307])